MicrosoftDocs/Viva/Viva/engage/analytics.md

 # View and manage analytics in Viva Engage

-Advanced analytic capabilities in Viva Engage enable:
+Advanced analytics capabilities in Viva Engage enable:
-- Users to monitor their own engagement metrics through *personal analytics*
+- Users to monitor their own engagement metrics through _personal_ and _Answers analytics_
-- Leaders to monitor their audiences' engagement through *audience analytics*
+- Leaders and their delegates to monitor their audiences' engagement through _audience analytics_
-- Leaders to manage social campaign engagement through *campaign analytics*
+- Corporate communicators and campaign co-organizers to manage campaign engagement through _campaign analytics_
-- Leaders to monitor engagement in Answers through *answers analytics*
+- Knowledge admins to monitor engagement in Answers through global _Answers analytics_
+- Network admins and corporate communicators to monitor organization-wide engagement through _network analytics_

 ## Access analytics

 >[!NOTE]
->To view analytics, users must have Viva Engage Premium which is bundled with the *Viva Suite* and *Employee Communications and Communities* license.
+>To view analytics, users must have Viva Engage Premium which is bundled with the _Viva Suite_ and _Employee Communications and Communities_ license.
 Audience analytics are only viewable by leaders that have at least one primary assigned audience and their delegates.

 - To open analytics, select the analytics icon on the top navigation bar in Viva Engage.